Breast Cancer Multiparameter Gene Expression Tests 3

 - Cleared for marketing by the U.S. Food and Drug Administration (FDA)

-- For newly diagnosed patients with Stage I or II breast cancer that is equal to or less than 5 centimeters (2 inches) and has not spread to the lymph nodes
+- For newly diagnosed patients with Stage I or II breast cancer that is equal to or less than 5 centimeters (2 inches) that fall into one of the two criteria:

-- Preserved, fresh or frozen breast tissue sample
+- Requires availability of preserved, fresh or frozen breast tumor sample

 - Available from locations in the U.S. and in the Netherlands